Fangfoss

 Fangfoss is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 11 mi to the east of the city of York and 3.5 mi north-west of the town of Pocklington.
 The parish includes Bolton.
 The civil parish is called "Fangfoss" and its parish council is called "Fangfoss with Bolton Parish Council" after Bolton parish was abolished on 1 April 1935 and merged with Fangfoss.
 The parish covers an area of 900.98 ha.
 In 2011 it had a population of 581, a decrease on the 2001 UK census figure of 602.

 In 1823 Fangfoss was listed as the parish of 'Fangfoss-with-Spittle'.
 The village was in the Wapentake of Harthill.
 Population was 154, with occupations including twelve farmers, a shopkeeper, a shoemaker, and a schoolmaster.
 The landlord of The Carpenter's public house was also a village carpenter.
 The village chapel was in the charge of the vicar of Barnby-upon-the-Moor, and under the patronage of the Dean of York.

+The name Fangfoss probably derives from the Old Norse fang meaning 'fishing' and the Old English foss meaning 'ditch'.
+Alternatively, the first element could perhaps be the Old English personal name Fangulf.

 The parish church of St Martin was designated a Grade II* listed building in January 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.

 Fangfoss Hall was designated a Grade II* listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.

 Fangfoss was served by Fangfoss railway station on the York to Beverley Line between 1847 and 1959.
 In 1987 the station was given a Grade II listed building status.

 In addition to the parish church, Fangfoss has a primary school and pub called The Carpenters Arms.
 A village park was created in 2002 to mark the Queen's Golden Jubilee and is called Jubilee Park.

-Fangfoss hosts an annual arts festival called Fangfest.
+Fangfoss hosts an annual arts festival called Fangfest – Fangfoss Festival of Practical Arts, which takes place every September and is a celebration of local traditional arts and crafts.